This contest has ended and the winners have been announced! Thank you all for participating!

 For this prize we’ll be looking at your build video.
 We’d love to see a 1-2 minute cell phone video of you building your sculpture.

-A fourth prize for the best circuit sculpture jig will win a $100 Tindie gift certificate.
+A fourth and fifth prize for the best circuit sculpture jig and most artistic will win a $100 Tindie gift certificate.

 Twelve projects from this challenge will be chosen for a new calendar from Digi-Key!